nextauthjs/next-auth/README.md

 Appropriate tables / collections for Users, Sessions (etc) will be created automatically.
 You can customize, extend or replace the models by passing additional options to the `Adapters.Default()` function.

+If you are using a database that is not supported out of the box - or if you want to use NextAuth with an existing database - you can pass your own methods to be called for user creation / deletion (etc).
+This works in a similar way to NextAuth 1.x, but is easier to do.

 ### Client

 NextAuth Client usage remains almost identical, but is much simpler than in version 1.x.
+Thanks to a new build process, the client library in NextAuth 2.0 is extremely lightweight.

-It can be used with React Hooks as well as React lifescycle and Next.js methods.
+It can be used with React Hooks as well as React lifescycle and Next.js methods for both client and server side rendering, supporting both Single Page Applications and websites that support authentication but are entirely server side rendered (without any dependancy on client side JavaScript).

-You can still create your own custom authentication pages, but if you want to you will now be able to just link to `/api/auth/signin` to use the built-in authentication pages, which are generated automatically based on the supplied configuration options.
+## Customization

+NextAuth now auto-generates simple, unbranded authentication pages for handling Sign in, Email Verification, callbacks, etc.

+These are generated automatically with the appropriate sign in options based on the supplied configuration, but you can still create custom authentication pages if you would like to customize the experience.

 *This documentation will be updated closer to release.*